What is WMA Masters?

 1. the photographs must be taken in or be related to Hong Kong, and

-2. the photographs must be related to the theme of the WMA Masters 2018/19, which is OPPORTUNITY.
+2. the photographs must be related to the theme of the WMA Masters 2019/20, which is LIGHT.
 Please refer to the Theme and Entry Rules for submission details.

 What are the prizes?